AcasăEurope NewsRomania wants to borrow 4 bn euros from EIB to finance PNRR...

 Latest articles

-Wholesale trade of motor vehicles and motorcycles, in Romania increased in the first two...
+Romania's retail trade volume, except of motor vehicles and motorcycles, increased by 3.8% in...

 More like this